-Abigail Linnington (F04, F13) joins the Fletcher faculty as a Professor of Practice in the International Security Studies Program.
+Abigail Linnington (F04, F13) joined the Fletcher faculty in 2019 as a Professor of Practice in the International Security Studies Program.

-She is coming from National Defense University where she was a senior fellow at the Institute for National Strategic Studies and visiting faculty at two of the war colleges, the Eisenhower School and the College of International Security Affairs.
+She came to Fletcher from National Defense University where she was a senior fellow at the Institute for National Strategic Studies and visiting faculty at two of the war colleges, the Eisenhower School and the College of International Security Affairs.

-Retiring at the rank of Colonel, Linnington served for 24 years in the U.S. Army as a military strategist and aviator.
+Retiring at the rank of Colonel, Linnington served for 25 years in the U.S. Army as a military strategist and aviator.
 From 2016 to 2018, she was a special assistant to the chairman of the Joint Chiefs of Staff and director of the Chairman’s Action Group.
 In that position, she supported the chairman in his role as senior military advisor to the president, secretary of defense, National Security Council, and Congress.
 She worked in the Office of the Under Secretary of Defense for Policy for two years as an advisor on war plans related to European security and U.S. special operations.
-She was also the lead speechwriter for the Army Chief of Staff from 2014 to 2016.
+She was also a special assistant and lead speechwriter for the Chief of Staff of the Army from 2014 to 2016.

 In 2008 and 2009, she participated in several interagency policy reviews related to the U.S. intervention in Afghanistan.
-She assisted with the creation of an interagency task force to assist with rule of law initiatives in Afghanistan and deployed as an advisor to the Commander, Combined Joint Interagency Task Force - 435 (Rule of Law) from 2010 to 2011.
+She assisted with the creation of an interagency task force for rule of law related initiatives in Afghanistan and deployed as an advisor to the Commander, Combined Joint Interagency Task Force - 435 (Rule of Law) from 2010 to 2011.

 As a pilot qualified in the UH-60 (Blackhawk) and OH-58 (Kiowa) helicopters, she commanded units in the XVIII Airborne Corps and the 3rd Infantry Division (Savannah, Georgia), and Eighth U.S. Army (Republic of Korea).